MachopCodes/tic-tac-toe/README.md

-This program allows a user to play tic-tac-toe on a stylish aqua game board!
+Play classic tic-tac-toe with a friend on a stylish game board!

-The user has the ability to register a username and password with the program and have that information stored in the program's cache, so that a player can sign-in and sign-out using this username to play games, and track their game history.

-Every time a user presses "New Game", the previous game is stored in game history and the board is reset.
+Sign up and sign in with a username & password to play and track your stats.

+Technologies used in this program are: HTML, CSS & javaScript.

-Planning for this program included mapping API functionalities, seperated by authentication events and game events.
+Planning for this program included mapping client to server interactions and game logic.

----AUTHENTICATION EVENT AJAX REQUESTS--- sign-up/sign-in: POST change password: PATCH sign out: DELETE
----GAME EVENT AJAX REQUESTS--- create game: POST index games/game stats: GET update gameboard: PATCH

 ---HTML---
-ize the game-board, and styling is kept in the index.scss file.
 The HTML is seperated into 2 sections, home and board.
 Home includes the authorized and unauthorized events, organized by classes that can be shown and hidden on the appropriate event handlers, and game board is the actual board which utilizes bootstrap to auto-size.

 Scripting is kept in 5 files: